nimbix/jardoc/docs/apps_tutorial.md

 | UPLOAD    | ![type_UPLOAD](img/apps_tutorial/type_UPLOAD.png) |

-In order to understand all possible combinaison, lets create a specific application.
-This application makes no sens, this is for testing and understanding purposes.
+In order to understand all possible combination, lets create a specific application.
+This application makes no sense, this is for testing and understanding purposes.

 Note: if you want to play with parameters, remember that you can directly edit AppDef Json in Jarvice UI by editing application.
 For testing purposed, do not bother building and pushing/pulling an image, edit directly in Jarvice UI.